LeonGurin/Hacky-Holidays-Unlock-the-City-Writeup/Hacky Holidays - Unlock the City/ENCAPSULATION/README.md

 You can find instructions in the previous decrypted text to proceed.
 On completing this task you will get the second flag.
 ___

-The clue inside our decoded messeage is the name `Bellaso` which points to the `Vigenère cipher` cipher.
+The clue inside our decoded messeage is the name `Bellaso` which points to the `Vigenère cipher`.

 If we use Bellasos middle name `Battista` as the key and plug the string into an online Vigenère cipher decoder, we get the following string: